St Nicholas Church, Buckenham

 St Nicholas Church is a redundant Anglican church in the village of Buckenham, Norfolk, England.
 It is recorded in the National Heritage List for England as a designated Grade I listed building, and is under the care of the Churches Conservation Trust.
 The church stands among fields to the north of the River Yare.

 History

 The church dates from the 13th century, with additions and alterations since.
 It was restored in the early 19th century.
 During the 1960s and 1970s it suffered from decay and vandalism, but repairs have been carried out since it was vested with the Churches Conservation Trust.
+Reverend Thomas Henry Sparshott was curate of this church between 1872 and 1873.

 Architecture

 Exterior

 St Nicholas is constructed in flint, with some conglomerate and brick, and has limestone dressings.
 The roofs are tiled.
 Its plan consists of a nave, a chancel with a north vestry (previously a porch), and a west tower.
 The tower is wholly octagonal.
 In each face of the upper stage of the tower is a lancet, and there is another lancet on the west side at a lower level.
 The parapet is battlemented.
 The tower has a west doorway in Norman style, which has possibly been re-set from elsewhere in the church.
 It has scalloped capitals, and zig-zag decoration on the arch.
 Inside the upper part of the tower is a 17th-century dovecote lined with brick nesting boxes.
 On the south side, between the tower and the nave, is a brick stair turret.
 The nave windows have two lights with Decorated tracery.
 Between the windows on the south side is another Norman doorway, again with zig-zag decoration.
 The north and south walls of the chancel have two-light windows with Y-tracery, and three-light windows with Perpendicular tracery.
 The east window has five lights.
 The east gable is decorated with grotesque carvings, and above the east window is head-corbel and a blocked niche.
 The vestry has two-light north and south windows.
 In the north wall of the nave is an Early English doorway, with dog-tooth ornament.
 Around the church are stepped buttresses.